.

 Novelists Commonly Confront.

 I’ve previously mentioned those few literary hurdles I often confront when working with novice writers.
 Getting stuck (See: A Few Common Obstacles) is the most common dilemma that new writers encounter—and a conundrum that all writers face at one time or another.
 Although the act of getting stuck generally assumes that we’ll eventually get ourselves un-stuck as well.
-That occasionally annoying perceptive rut known as writer’s block isn’t supposed to be a chronic condition, after all, and most of us manage to work our way free, sooner or later.
+That occasionally annoying perceptive rut known as writer’s block isn’t supposed to be a chronic condition, and most of us manage to work our way free sooner or later.

 However, if getting stuck increasingly feels like a permanent situation, or if you find yourself consistently accumulating little more than first scenes or first chapters—project after project, year after year—the issue(s) you face may run far deeper than simply a matter of ‘learning the ropes’ or ‘running out of fresh ideas.’
-If you’ve been toiling away for a year or two on any single project, yet remain unsatisfied with the results or with your level of creative output, perhaps it’s time to dig a little more deeply into your writer’s psyche.
+If you’ve been toiling away for a year or two or several on any single project, yet remain unsatisfied with the results or with your level of creative output, perhaps it’s time to dig a little more deeply into your writer’s psyche.
 Even if you consider yourself to be a gifted writer, your inability to produce adequate results (in terms of quantity or quality) may require some personal introspection.
-In other words, many of us must at some point confront those emotional or psychological issues that might be inhibiting our progress.
+In other words, some of us must eventually confront those emotional or psychological roadblocks potentially inhibiting our progress.

 And while the prospect of ‘personal introspection’ may carry a certain negative weight, don’t worry—it’s not a euphemism for ‘you suck at writing.’
-Rather, if you’re aching to write but can’t seem to gain any traction, self-reflection is simply my suggestion (unscientific as it is) that you look inward before contemplating all those extraneous external factors.
-Various assumptions for not writing—I can’t find a sharp pencil!; or It’s raining out!; or The rent’s overdue!—may feel like adequate excuses (and sometimes they can be) but more often than not, such superficial symptoms simply disguise a far more complex, subconscious quandary.
+Rather, if you’re aching to write but can’t seem to gain traction, self-reflection is simply my suggestion (unscientific as it is) that you look inward before contemplating all those extraneous external factors.
+Various assumptions for not writing—I can’t find a sharp pencil!; or It’s raining out!; or The rent’s overdue!—may feel like adequate excuses (and sometimes they can be) but more often than not, such superficial symptoms disguise a far more complex, subconscious quandary.

 While legitimate factors such as fear of failure, or what if I’m not good enough? or even the very real fear of success do exist, those psychological roadblocks can often be overcome by simply acknowledging their presence.
 Thus, consider this: I’m certainly not good enough if I give up, but if I try, I may surprise myself.
-Because the only thing worse than failing to finish a novel is the unwillingness to start a novel.
+Because the only thing worse than failing to finish a novel is an unwillingness to start a novel.

-And you won’t know if you don’t try—and not trying (or succeeding) is often the result of unrealistic self-doubt or lack of confidence.
+You won’t know if you don’t try—and not trying (or succeeding) is often the result of unrealistic self-doubt or lack of confidence.
 Every writer born has suffered through great gobs of self-doubt.
 (Stephen King’s disposal of his first manuscript, Carrie, only to be resurrected from the trashcan by his wife, Tabatha, is legendary.
-Had he not have been married, the iconic Mr. King might never have sold a single book.)
+Had he not have been married, the iconic Mr. King may never have sold a single book.)

-For first-time writers (especially those without concerned spouses like Tabatha), those often ubiquitous subliminal roadblocks can feel pervasive and insurmountable… because sometimes our brains are funny that way.
+For first-time writers (especially those without concerned spouses like Tabatha), various, ubiquitous subliminal roadblocks can feel pervasive and insurmountable… because sometimes our brains are funny that way.
 But, guess what?
 Every problem has a solution.
 Every story has an ending.
 There’s always a way to get from Point A to Point Z, no matter how seemingly hopeless the journey might appear.
 However, each of us needs to dig deep to find the patience and persistence to go the distance.
 So finish.
 That’s Rule #1 after all.

 Refer again to Perfection should you remain uncertain.
 Because (spoiler alert!) perfection doesn’t exist.
 (You can always change a word, a sentence, a paragraph…) So stop trying to obtain the unobtainable.
 Allow your first draft to be little more than a messy, incomplete rough sketch of whatever greatness is meant to come.
 Allow yourself sufficient time to tweak and refine and polish through numerous, subsequent drafts.
 Even if you can’t achieve perfection, pretty damn good is worth striving for.
 (And also quite possible!)